 - Abundant wildlife

 - Long drives and 12km nature drive

 - Campsite with amenities

 - Pub with aircon

-My partner Jasmine (@wildlifetraveler) and friend Issac (@GC_hinterland_herper) jumped into a car full camera equipment, two tents and enough snacks to stock your local IGA and we begun our 14-hour drive heading west from Brisbane.
+My partner Jasmine (@wildlifetraveler) and friend Issac (@GC_hinterland_herper) jumped into a car full of camera equipment, 2 tents and enough snacks to stock your local IGA and began our 14 hour drive heading west from Brisbane.

 Farmland eventually changes into endless Mulga Country roughly around Charleville.
 Gangly thin trees that are full of hollows hide a myriad of wildlife.
 If you are patient and have the eye you might see a family of Tree Skinks hilariously chasing down insects or a Black Headed Monitor poking his head out surveying his land.